 Most annual legume green manure crops should be terminated in the mid to late flowering stage.
 This achieves a balance between minimal soil moisture use and maximum N fixation.
 If the legume is not terminated and proceeds to set seed, a large amount of the fixed N will be translocated into the seed, and will have low availability for the next cropping season.
 Sweetclover should be terminated just prior to flowering, or in early flowering to avoid excessive moisture use.
 For drier areas, legume green manure crops should be terminated before the end of June, to allow as much time as possible for soil moisture recharge before the establishment of the next crop.

-Is it better to use tillage or chemicals when terminating the crop
+Is it better to use tillage or chemicals when terminating the green manure crop

 This decision is based on cost, available equipment, and management system (no-till, conventional, organic, etc.).
 Tillage or chemical fallow are both effective at terminating a green manure crop, and show little difference in the resultant N benefit between the two.

-Chemical termination retains higher amounts of residue.
-Higher residue levels will reduce soil erosion risk and evaporation potential.
+Chemical termination retains higher amounts of anchored residue.
+Higher surface residue levels will reduce soil erosion risk and surface evaporation risk.
 Tall residue also allows for more snow trapping to help replenish moisture used to grow the green manure crop.
 Seeding into the residue left after chemical termination is possible if the green manure crop is terminated early enough, and seeding equipment with good residue clearance is used.

 Is it economical?